sebeaumont/sdmlab/src/README.md

-# Gecko/QDSM Runtime
+# SDMLIB

 ## TODO

-    - implement binary vector operations inclding randomization
+    - Merge new sparce random vector implementation.
+IN PROGRESS

     - Provide implementation of vspace for a given vector space size and sparsity.
 DONE

     - c++ and c library wrappers of above fascade.
 IN PROGRESS

-    - Optimized llvm bitcode of above
+    - Optimized llvm bitcode of above.
+See bss library build.

     - Re-implement vspave command line test tool with above.
 IN PROGRESS

     - Library testing logging and FFIs.
 IN PROGRESS

-    - Dynamic (grow/shrink) heap
+    - Dynamic (grow/shrink) heap.
+IN PROGRESS

-    - Garbage collection
+    - Garbage collection.
+MAY NOT BE NECESSARY.